coalfire/carvajal/docs/examples.rst

 However, we can run ``pyunit`` tests with the ``pytest`` runner, and that will let us use fixtures.
-This is be nice for those who prefer the ``xunit`` style of tests, but need the speed boost from fixtures.
+This is be nice for those who prefer the ``xunit`` style of tests, but still want the speed boost from fixtures.

 .. code-block:: python